WeCare: Relieving Family Caregivers’ Stress through Improving Communication at theHospital

 - Jack (doctor)

 Be flexible and improvise when conducting qualitative research:

 No matter how many discussions we had or how thorough our study plan was, there were going to be unexpectancies that were out of our control.
 For example, participants forgot to show up or there were technical difficulties with our devices.
 All we could do is to problem solve whenever these things occur and improvise along the way

 The importance of considering participants’ diversity:

 As most family caregivers are middle-aged or senior adults, their technology literacy is different from that of younger generations and they also have certain physical limitations.
 Therefore, how our users interacted with technologies were very different from what we expected.
 Only by directly talking to these people and observing their usage can we understand their needs and limitation to design an application that is useful for them.

-Fast iteration and validation promotes design learning:
+Fast iteration and validation enable faster learning:

 Conducing 2 rounds of usability testing allowed us to quickly validate our hypotheses and improve our original design solutions.
 Rather than trying to find the “perfect solution” and spending more time perfecting it, getting timely feedback from users allowed us to explore more widely at first and make our decision making process iterative.